-I. General Information 1.
-LEA Name: SAU 7- Pittsburg 2.
+r General Information L. 1.
+LEA Name: SAU 7- Stewartstown 2.
 Date of Publication: Original August 12, 2020; Revised June 22, 2021 for 21-22 school year; Revised January 2024 for 22-23 & 23-24 school years 3.
 Contact Name and Title: Jenn Mathieu, Curriculum Director 4.
 Email and Telephone: jmathieu@sau7.org 603.237.5571 x4112 II.
 Transparency and Accessibility 1.
-This plan for the LEA's Use of ARP ESSER funds was published and made publicly available online at the following specific web address: Description: sau7.org/announcements 2.
-The plan is in an understandable and uniform format (please check one): Yes: No: No: Description: All required elements are included and adaptions for differing years noted.
-3. The plan, to the extent practicable, is written in a language that parents can understand or, if not practicable to provide written translations to a parent with limited English proficiency, orally translated (please check one): Yes: No: No: The plan is written in understandable language.
-Description 4.
-The plan, upon request by a parent who is an individual with a disability, is provided in an alternative format accessible to that parent (please check one): Yes: Somewhat: No: Description: Yes, available if requested.
+This plan for the LEA's Use of ARP ESSER funds was published and made publicly available online at the followspecific web address: Description: sau7.org/announcements 2.
+The plan is in an understandable and uniform format (please check one): Yes: Somewhat: No: Description: All required elements are included and adaptions for differing years noted.
+3. The plan, to the extent practicable, is written in a language that parents can understand or, if not practical written translations to a parent with limited English proficiency, orally translated (please check one): Yes: Somewhat: No: Description: The plan is written in understandable language.
+4. The plan, upon request by a parent who is an individual with a disability, is provided in an alternative format accessible to that parent (please check one): Yes: Somewhat: No: Description: Yes, available if requested.